NASA's Artemis rocketship on course for moon after epic launch

 The thunder of 8.8 million pounds of thrust produced at launch by the rocket's four main R-25 engines and its twin solid-rocket boosters sent shock waves across the Kennedy complex, where crowds of spectators cheered and screamed.

 "It was just incredible to see.
-It was so bright, so loud, you could feel it," said NASA astronaut Jessica Meir, among those who could be selected for a future Artemis crew.
+It was so bright, so loud, you could feel it," said NASA astronaut Jessica Meir, an Artemis crewcandidate.

-The Orion capsule will have some company around the moon from a tiny satellite, CAPSTONE, that reached its intended lunar orbit on Sunday to test a complex gravitational parking position called a "near-rectilinear HALO orbit."
+Orion will have some company around the moon from a tiny satellite, CAPSTONE, that reached lunar orbit on Sunday to test a complex gravitational parking position called a "near-rectilinear HALO orbit."

 That position would be home to a future lunar space station called Gateway, slated for deployment later this decade as part of the Artemis venture.

-The first Artemis voyage is intended to put the SLS-Orion vehicle through its paces in a rigorous demonstration flight, pushing its design limits to prove the spacecraft is safe and reliable enough to fly astronauts.
+The first Artemis voyage is intended to put the SLS-Orion vehicle through its paces in a rigorous demonstration flight, pushing its design limits to prove it safe and reliable enough to fly astronauts.

 If the mission succeeds, a crewed Artemis II flight around the moon and back could come as early as 2024, followed within a few years by the program's first lunar landing of astronauts, one of them a woman, with Artemis III.